 Had this made for in Thamel.
 Reads: TRAVELYNN FAMILY POON HILL 3210M.

 There is very little in the way of restaurants at Kathmandu Airport and there are no play areas.
 Stock up on snacks and ensure the little ones have had a run around before jumping in the taxi to the airport.
 A taxi from Thamel to the airport cost Rs500 and took just under 30 minutes.

-Have you visited Nepal with kids?
-I would love to hear about your experiences!
+Have you been to Nepal with kids?
+I’d love to hear about your experiences!